 Lack of Intent: Because intent is an element that is required to establish battery, a showing that you lacked the intent to commit the crime would be highly beneficial to your case.

 It was not a substantial injury or visible: The statute requires that that the harm either be substantial or some type of visible bodily harm.
 If the damage does not satisfy either of those circumstances, then you cannot be convicted of battery.

 Innocence: An alibi or witness testimony that you could not have committed the crime is always valuable.
 It can also be useful if there is a case of mistaken identity.

-While these are just some of the defenses your Attorney could use to help your case, every case is unique, and your Lawyer will evaluate your case to see which defenses will be the best option for your case.
-Your Attorney could negotiate on your behalf and try to work out a plea deal with less serious consequences or try to get the charges dismissed altogether.
+While these are just some of the defenses your Georgia Battery Attorney could use to help your case, every case is unique, and your Lawyer will evaluate your case to see which defenses will be the best option for your case.
+Your Battery Attorney in Georgia could negotiate on your behalf and try to work out a plea deal with less serious consequences or try to get the charges dismissed altogether.

 What are not Defenses

 The victim did not receive a severe injury: There is no requirement that a victim suffers great bodily harm in a battery case; mere pain is sufficient to show physical injury.
 Meja v.
 State, 232 Ga.
 App.
 548, (1998).

 It was just a joke: Whether or not the threat was serious does not generally matter unless the threat was so unbelievable that the victim could not have honestly believed harm would come from it.
 If the victim was put in reasonable apprehension that a violent act could or was going to occur, then that is grounds for battery.

 But it was my parents: Sometimes people are under the misconception that you cannot be charged with a crime against your parents.
 However, this is not true.
 If you intentionally harmed your parents, stepparents, or foster parents, then you would most likely be charged with battery.